-Family planning slogan have been changed in accordance with changes in the fertility level.
+Family planning slogans have been changed in accordance with changes in the fertility level.
 The first slogan for the early 1960s when the nation's fertility was quite high, was "Have few children and bring them up well".

 In 1971, a slogan reflecting growing concern over son preference and emphasizing having two children was introduced.
-This was "Stop at two regardless of sex".
-Along with the fertility decline in 1984, slogans emphasizing the advantages of having one child were introduced such as "Even two are too many", and "Have one child with happiness and love".
+This was "Stop aat two regardless of sex".
+Along with the Fifth Five Year Economic and Social Development Plan, slogans emphasizing the advantages of having one child were introduced in 1984 such as "Even two are too many", and "Have one child with happiness and love".
+As the fertility in Korea reached below replacement level, slogans limiting the number of children have faded away and the ones emphasizing MCH emerged.
+Slogan adopted in 1989 was "Smaller children, better mother health."